 The annual general meeting is Tradedoubler's highest decision-making body in which shareholders exercise their rights to decide on the affairs of the company and where each share carries one vote.
-Shareholders are informed via Tradedoubler's
+Shareholders are informed via Tradedoubler's website of their entitlement to have an item addressed at the AGM.
+Shareholders who are registered in the share register on the record day, (five weekdays prior to the date of the AGM) and who have provided notification of their intention to attend in accordance with what is stated in the convening notice, are entitled to participate in the AGM, either in person or by proxy.

-Minutes from the annual general meeting 2020 and previous general meetings of shareholders are available on Tradedoubler's website: www.tradedoubler.com/en/investors/financial-calendar-and-events/
+Minutes from the annual general meeting 2022 and previous general meetings of shareholders are available on Tradedoubler's website: www.tradedoubler.com/en/investors/financial-calendar-and-events/

-Annual General Meeting 2021
+Annual General Meeting 2022

-The AGM was held on 18 May 2021 in Stockholm.
-52.6 per cent of the shares were represented at the AGM.
+The AGM was held on 18 May 2022 in Stockholm.
+52 per cent of the shares were represented at the AGM.
 The AGM passed resolutions on election of board members.

-The annual general meeting resolved, in accordance with the proposal of the board of dorectors, to authorise the board of directors, until the next annual general meeting, on one or several occasions, with or without deviation from the shareholders' preferential rights, to resolve on new issues of shares, warrants and/or convertibles.
+The annual general meeting resolved, in accordance with the proposal of the board of directors, to authorise the board of directors, until the next annual general meeting, on one or several occasions, with or without deviation from the shareholders' preferential rights, to resolve on new issues of shares, warrants and/or convertibles.